Dmitrigar/Aspose.TestProblem/README.md

 ## Running precompiled version in PowerShell

-- Download and unzip last binary release.
+- Download and unzip latest binary release.

 - Start PowerShell in the unzipped directory (one with T9Spelling.dll).